-We have provided the questions and answers and pension increase example below to help answer any questions you may have regarding how your pension might increase each year.
+The questions and answers and pension increase example below have been provided to help answer any questions you may have regarding how your pension might increase each year.

 Cost of living support